-- Provide education and technical assistance to farmers about the Senior Farmers' Market Nutrition Program. - Provide nutrition education and technical assistance to AAAs offering the Senior Farmers' Market Nutrition Program.
+- · Provide education and technical assistance to farmers about the Senior Farmers' Market Nutrition Program. - Provide nutrition education and technical assistance to AAAs offering the Senior Farmers' Market Nutrition Program.

-• Number of Older Virginians Served Through the Senior Farmer's Market Nutrition Program

-" Provide a nutritional meal and an opportunity for personal contact to home-bound individuals.
+- Number of Older Virginians Served Through the Senior Farmer's Market Nutrition Program - " Provide a nutritious meal, nutrition education and an opportunity for socialization and recreation to older Virginians.

-Home delivered meals is defined as the procurement, preparation, conveyance, and provision of nutritionally balanced meals that meet one-third of the current recommended dietary allowance for older persons.
-The meals must be delivered and received at the homes of the individuals.
+Group (congregate) meals involves the procurement, preparation, conveyance, and provision of a nutritionally balanced meal that meet one third of the current Dietary Reference Intakes and follows the Dietary Guidelines for Americans.
+The provision of meals must occur at designated nutrition sites, which also provides a climate or atmosphere for socialization and opportunities to alleviate isolation and loneliness.
 DARS contracts with Virginia's 25 Area Agencies on Aging (AAAs) to provide the service.

-• DARS would like to see an increase in federal funds for this program.
-Unfortunately, with rising costs and only marginal increases in funding, DARS encourages participating AAAs to continue to provide the same number of meals as provided in the previous fiscal year.
+• DARS would like to see a substantial increase in the number of meals.
+Unfortunately, with rising costs and only marginal increases in funding, DARS encourages the AAAs to continue to provide the same number of meals at the same cost as provided in the previous year.
+Nationally there is a shift away from congregate (group) meals to the home delivered meals program.

-Number of Meals Delivered to Home-Bound Older Virginians
+♦ Number of Meals Delivered to Home-Bound Older Virginians

-" Provide transportation for Older Virginians to obtain needed services to remain independent in their community.
+" Provide transportation for Older Virginians to obtain needed services to remain independent in their community Description